piaodazhu/gotcc/README.md

 ### Errors

 During the execution of TCController, multiple tasks may fail and after failure, multiple tasks may be cancelled.
 During rollback, multiple rollback functions may also encounter errors.
-Therefore, the error definitions in the return value of `RunTasks` are as follows:
+Therefore, the error definitions in the return value of `Run` are as follows:
 ```go
 type ErrAborted struct {
 	TaskErrors *ErrorList